Denmark cracks down on 'non-Western' neighbourhoods

-COPENHAGEN (AFP) - Denmark plans to crack down further on disadvantaged neighbourhoods by reducing the number of "non-Western" residents, the Social Democratic government said Wednesday (March 17), scrapping the controversial term "ghetto" in its proposed legislation.
+COPENHAGEN • Denmark plans to crack down further on disadvantaged neighbourhoods by reducing the number of "non-Western" residents, the Social Democratic government said on Wednesday, scrapping the controversial term "ghetto" in its proposed legislation.

-In the Bill - a review of existing legislation on combatting parallel societies - the interior ministry proposed that the share of residents of "non-Western" origin in each neighbourhood be limited to a maximum of 30 per cent within 10 years.
+In the Bill - a review of existing legislation on combating parallel societies - the Interior Ministry proposed that the share of residents of "non-Western" origin in each neighbourhood be limited to a maximum of 30 per cent within 10 years.

 Denmark has for years had one of Europe's most restrictive immigration policies, which Social Democratic Prime Minister Mette Frederiksen has continued since coming to power in June 2019.

-He said however that the term "ghetto", used to designate disadvantaged neighbourhoods, would be removed from the new legislation.
+He added, however, that the term "ghetto", used to designate disadvantaged neighbourhoods, would be removed from the new legislation.

 "The term ghetto is misleading...
 I think it contributes to eclipsing the large amount of work that needs doing in these neighbourhoods," he said.